trevordbunch/cis411_lab1_CI/labreports/LAB_mcjo163.md

 ## Step 5: Setup a Continuous Integration configuration

 - What is the .circleci/config.yml doing?
+  - The file describes the actions taken when new code is pushed to the remote repo.
+From what I can tell, there is a built-in test process for node apps and it is running that to make sure that the server is working as expected.
 - What do the various sections on the config file do?
+  - Based on the intro given when I signed up for CircleCI, it looks like the `orbs` section imports jobs from other locations.
+In this case it seems to be creating an orb called 'node' that is a reference to some circleci built-in process called 'node@3.0.0'.
+  - The `workflows` section outlines the steps taken when building.
+In this case, a workflow called 'node-tests' is defined which only contains a single job - the test job found within the imported 'node' orb.
+  - I would not be surprised if my terminology above is incorrect, but I think I have the basic relationships between the sections down correctly.
 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?
+  - It means the build passed the outlined steps.
+Ideally, this would mean that there is nothing wrong with the new code, and that it will merge flawlessly into the existing code base.
+Practically, though, it is possible that there were things missed by the integration tests that could cause unforseen issues.
 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?

 ## Step 6: Merging the feature branch